MPDL/rdmo-plugins-gitlab/README.md

 ### Issue provider

 After the setup, users can add a GitLab intergration to their projects.
 They need to provide the URL to their repository.
-Afterwards, project tasks can be pushed to the GitLab repository.
+Afterwards, project tasks can be pushed to the GitLab repository as repo issues.

 Additionally, a secret can be added to enable GitLab to communicate to RDMO when the status of a work package changed.
 For this, a webhook has to be added at `https://<repo_url>/-/hooks`.
 The webhook has to point to `https://<rdmo_url>/projects/<project_id>/integrations/<integration_id>/webhook/` and the secret token has to be exactly the secret entered in the integration.

 ### Project import

-Users can import project import files directly from a public or private GitLab repository.
+Users can import xml project files directly from a public or private GitLab repository.

 ### Project export

-Users can export project import files directly to a public or private GitLab repository.
+Users can export project files directly to a public or private GitLab repository.
 For SMP projects, they can also export custom files (README, CITATION, LICENSE) created with the SMP project's data.
 They can choose to export to an existing repository or to create a new one.